 Fruit trees being trained to espalier are first cut off fifteen inches above the graft (or in this case above the rim of the pot which is level with the graft, the graft should be 3 inches above the ground so this = 18 inches above the ground) usually sometime in early spring while they are still dormant (pruning at this time breaks dormancy) but late enough so that frost wont damage new growth.
-If training your own espalier you would do this by cutting it back to just above the lowest wire that is 18 inches above the ground.

 All year as I do inventory or train trees I take pictures that are added to my PICTURE-NEWSLETTER for that month.
 When those pictures are of espalier I add them here as well.
 January February March April May 1 to 15 May 16 to 31 June 1 to 7 June 8 to 14 June 15 to 21 June 22 to 30 July August September October November December